E4S-Project/e4s/docs/deployment.rst

 **ParaTools Deployment: E4S 22.05**

-This deployment is maintained by `Paratools <https://www.paratools.com/>`_ and may not be officially supported by facility staff.
+This deployment is maintained by `ParaTools <https://www.paratools.com/>`_ and may not be officially supported by facility staff.

 .. code-block:: console